preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Metric
 *******
 Using these settings you can show a metric in the block displaying the number of pages that is valid for the query settings.
-The metric can then be clicked to display the page rollup you have set uo.
+The metric can then be clicked to display the page rollup you have set up.

 This can for example be used to create a rather compact page or section with different metrics in different blocks, that the user can use to click the desired metric to see the full list.